 With the exercise, your thoughts will become flatter and flatter.
 In other words, they will continue to lash out at you all the time, but you will no longer immerse yourself so deeply in them – you will no longer be able to take them so hard, but will be able to accept them and let them pass by again.

-Finally, thoughts come less often, until you finally enjoy longer moments of calm, immersion and clear in-you-looking.
+And finally, the thoughts come less often, until you finally enjoy longer moments of calm, immersion and clear looking into yourself: meditation.

 Every moment of spiritual rest is then like a single drop.
 As the moments multiply, the drops become more and more connected and eventually become an even flow.
 The positive effect of meditation does not only unfold when you have reached this “goal”, but is already shown all the way there.